| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 March 15, 1995 - Bergen Record

-his office.
-But space is a precious commodity at the crowded, 90-year old
+uphis office.
+But space is a precious commodity at the crowded, 90-year

 school, which is operating at maximum capacity.